The Champions League finally returns this week as Europe’s biggest clubs dream of lifting the famous silver trophy.

-The picture has already been painted in many of Europe’s top divisions, with the usual suspects naturally retaining their respective places in the high-profile competition: Bayern Munich, Juventus… you get the idea.
+Inevitably, the usual suspects have naturally retained their respective places in the high-profile competition: Bayern Munich, Juventus… you get the idea.

-With the elite tournament being the highly stratified organisation that it is, very rarely do we see minnow clubs or those who don’t possess the financial muscle of say, a Man City, break the status quo and upset the established order – Ajax’s European journey has been a breath of fresh air.
+With the elite tournament being the highly stratified organisation that it is, very rarely do we see minnow clubs or those who don’t possess the financial muscle of say, a Man City, break the status quo and upset the established order – Ajax’s European journey last season was a breath of fresh air.

 But could there be a repeat of De Godenzonen’s sensational run; a copycat club?

 They may not carry the same level of European prestige or pedigree of Ajax, but they do carry a similar level of charm and appeal that certainly satisfies our unconventional needs.
-With that considered, here are some of the coolest clubs to qualify for the 2019/20 Champions League.
+With that considered, here are some of the coolest clubs to look out for in the 2019/20 Champions League.

 Christophe Galtier guided Lille to the runners-up position in Ligue 1 last season, he wasn’t quite able to upset PSG’s seemingly untouchable stranglehold; in fact, he barely caused Thomas Tuchel to look over his shoulder as 16 points separated the two sides, but make no mistake, this was an unbelievable achievement from Les Dogues.

 During their 2017/18 campaign, the Deule River club nearly crashed out of the French top-flight, but after a summer of shrewd investment, with Jose Fonte and Jonathan Bamba the hallmarks of Lille’s astute business, the club has re-established themselves in the upper echelons of French football.